Ankara Turkey Travel Guide

 Printed or digital copy of approved e-Visa.

-Proof of onward travel plans may be requested.
+Proof that you are leaving the country plans may be requested.

-Proof of your hotel reservation may be requested.
+Proof of your hotel reservation it's possible you'll be asked for.

-Proof of financial means to cover your stay.
+Proof of sufficient money to cover your stay.

 Managing your budget is a big part of planning any trip.
 Ankara has options for various budgets, from frugal to luxurious.